keymetrics/doc-pm2/en/enterprise/collector/go.md

 ## Questions / Answers

-* What are the performance cost of using this agent ?
+* What are the performance cost of using this agent?

   Apart from the cpu/memory usage of the agent iself (sending data to our backend), there are no specific overhead (in javascript, you have overhead because of the way we implement the transaction tracing or some metrics)

-* When will you support the transaction tracing in Golang ?
+* When will you support the transaction tracing in Golang?

   Yes.
-We started some research to implement that, the main goal would be to be able to trace both golang and nodejs together.
+We started some research to implement that, the main goal would be to be able to trace both golang and Node.js together.

-* Do you support routing the traffic from the agent thought a network gateway (or proxy) ?
+* Do you support routing the traffic from the agent thought a network gateway (or proxy)?

   Currently it's not the case but we plan to implement it. .
 Ask our sales team if you really need it.